 A summary of the noise impact analysis is provided in Appendix C: Noise Impact Comparison Matrix.
 This matrix details the TNM-predicted noise levels for the 2018 Existing condition, the 2045 No-Build Alternative, and the 2045 Build Alternative.
-A summary of the impact analysis results is provided on page 12 in Table 4.
+A summary of the impact analysis results is provided on the following page in Table 4.

-Currently, a total of 133 analyzed receptors experience noise levels that meet or exceed the 66.0 dB(A) Noise Abatement Criterion (NAC) and 130 are predicted to meet or exceed the NAC under the No-Build Alternative.
+Currently, a total of 129 analyzed receptors experience noise levels that meet or exceed the 66.0 dB(A) Noise Abatement Criterion (NAC) and 127 are predicted to meet or exceed the NAC under the No-Build Alternative.
 With the traffic increase associated with the Build Alternative, 463 receptor sites are predicted to have traffic noise levels that meet or exceed the NAC.
 None of the analyzed sites are predicted to experience a substantial increase (15.0 dB(A) or greater) over the existing condition.

-Across the study corridor, the noise levels increase an average of 4.5 dB(A) over existing conditions, with the greatest increase being 9.4 dB(A) at receptor 12-1 in NSA 12.
+The noise levels increase an average of 4.6 dB(A) over existing conditions across the study corridor, with the greatest increase being 9.4 dB(A) at receptor 12-1 in NSA 12.